How often should you change your front and rear differential fluid? It depends on your vehicle, driving conditions and differential fluid quality.

 Use a high-quality synthetic gear lube to maximize your truck’s ability to tow and haul.

-AMSOIL Severe Gear® Synthetic Gear Lube is specifically designed for severe service.
+AMSOIL SEVERE GEAR® Synthetic Gear Lube is specifically designed for severe service.
 It maintains viscosity better than other conventional and synthetic gear lubes despite rigorous use and it contains advanced anti-wear additives for further protection.
-It also costs less than most OEM-branded gear lubes, our new SEVERE GEAR easy-pack eliminates the frustrations of changing gear oil.
+Not only does it often cost less than OEM-branded gear lubes, our new SEVERE GEAR easy-pack eliminates the frustrations of changing gear oil.
 Its flexible design lets you easily reach touch-to-reach fill holes while getting all the gear lube out of the package.